 To sort out logistics – namely timelines and budgets – ask how far out they’re booking, how they handle permits, and what their payment schedule looks like.
 Also, find out if they use local suppliers or if they source supplies from out of state, as out-of-state sourcing can lead to delays.
 Before you sign anything, ask if their bid is an estimate or a fixed price and find out how they manage jobs (do they use managers and subcontractors?)

 Follow these tips and ask key questions to choose a reputable ideal contractor.
 Covering all your bases will ensure that you hire the best commercial contractor to support your building goals.

 For those looking to expand their business, Bellevue, WA offers a wealth of opportunity in one of the most prosperous metropolitan areas of the country.
-Located just to the east of Seattle across Lake Washington, this booming city is home to a number of software and technology companies including Google, Microsoft, and eBay.
-The downtown area underwent rapid expansion in the early 2000s, resulting in a high-rise neighborhood with easy access to both Interstate 405 and Interstate 90.
-The edges of the city border expansive parklands such as Cougar Mountain and Lake Sammamish State Park.
+Located just to the east of Seattle across Lake Washington, Bellevue is home to a number of software and technology companies including Google, Microsoft, and eBay.
+The Bellevue area underwent rapid expansion in the early 2000s, resulting in a high-rise neighborhood with easy access to both Interstate 405 and Interstate 90.
+The edges of the Bellevue border expansive parklands such as Cougar Mountain and Lake Sammamish State Park.